makehumancommunity/makehuman-static-website/content/MPFB/Docs/characters/skin.md

 title: "Loading a skin"
 draft: false
 weight: 30
-description: "How to assign a skin to an MPFB character"
+description: "How to assign a skin to an MPFB character in Blender: loading from the skin library and choosing between texture-based and procedural skin shaders."
 alwaysopen: false
 ---